-- Villainous Legacy: Though he's Dead All Along in the game and only appears as a Fear Toxin-induced hallucination to Harley in chapter 2, his legacy of causing Superman's Start of Darkness in the previous game has not only made enemies in Batman and Superman, it also led to the collapse of everything good in the DCU.
+- Villainous Legacy: Though he's Dead All Along in the game and only appears as a Fear Toxin-induced hallucination to Harley in chapter 2, his role of causing Superman's Start of Darkness in the previous game has not only made enemies in Batman and Superman, it also led to the collapse of everything good in the Injustice-verse.
 He would've been cackling in glee at the chaos if he were alive.

 - Wicked Cultured:

 Joker: O Captain!
 My Captain!Captain Cold: Whitman?
 Seriously?Joker: A little culture wouldn't kill you.